dapr/docs/daprdocs/content/en/operations/security/mtls.md

 daprd --app-id myapp --enable-mtls --sentry-address localhost:50001 --config=./config.yaml
 ```

-Several environment variables should be filled in with the information of the certificates when invoking services with the dapr sidecar.
+Extra configuration is required using environment variables that be filled in with the information of the certificates when invoking services with the dapr sidecar.
 Check the [Service Invocation access control]({{< ref "invoke-allowlist.md" >}}) self-hosted example using mTLS for more detail.

 #### Sentry configuration